This is how the road trip from Texas to Las Vegas is. This post is about the first day. Here you can check out day 2

 We drove from Austin, the capital of Texas, to Albuquerque, the capital of New Mexico, via Roswell in NM

 Beautiful landscapes in Texas, UFO’s and fun in New Mexico

 We had the idea of driving from Texas to Las Vegas because we wanted to experience the central region of the USA.
 We had just moved to Texas a few months earlier and everything was new.
 Do you know when you hear city names on TV and you have no idea what they mean or represent?
 Let’s say, if you are in Los Angeles and hear “Beverly Hills”, you normally get a really good picture in your mind or at least know where it’s located.
 We had arrived in this gigantic state of Texas, the biggest in the continental US, and we were eager to know our surroundings.

-This was our route in the first day.
-The highlighted points correspond to the cities showed in the video:
+This was our route on the first day.
+The highlighted points correspond to the cities shown in the video:

 The city refers to itself as “the heart of Texas”.
 It is indeed the closest to the geographical center of the state.
 There’s not much to do, it’s just a small town with a few historic constructions.

 This is one of the biggest cities in the west of Texas, with almost 100k people.
 Here it was nice to visit the Old Town with its beautiful historical constructions.
 Everything was very charming.
 In a next opportunity, I guess I’d even enjoy spending a night here just so that I could walk around.
 I saw the Concho river at a distance, but online I saw some gorgeous pictures of a nice park along this river.
 I should go back… San Angelo was an important military basis in the second half of the 19th century.